GitCVfb/RSSR/README.md

 ```
 The code is tested with PyTorch 1.6.0 with CUDA 10.2.89.

-Note that in our implementation, we borrowed some modules from [DeepUnrollNet](https://github.com/ethliup/DeepUnrollNet) and [SelfDeblur](https://github.com/ethliup/SelfDeblur).
+Note that in our implementation, we borrowed some modules from [DeepUnrollNet](https://github.com/ethliup/DeepUnrollNet) and [SelfDeblur](https://github.com/ethliup/SelfDeblur) as follows:

 #### Install correlation package
 ```